Read our fact sheet on franchisor responsibility.

 - monitoring of workplace compliance in the network.

-For more information about steps you can take to promote and monitor workplace compliance in a franchise network, please visit our franchise section.
+For more information about steps you can take to promote and monitor workplace compliance in a franchise network complete our free Workplace laws for franchisors online learning course.

 Franchisors should review the arrangements they have in place that support compliance with workplace laws by their franchisees who employ people to work in the business.
 The FWO provides a range of free resources and tools that can help your franchisees comply with their obligations, including: